spammitakskia/pricebuddy-mita/docs/docs/installation.md

 Then visit `http://localhost:8080` in your browser.
 The default username is `admin@example.com` and the default password is `admin`.

+NOTES:
+* You should look at the `docker-compose.yml` to ensure you are happy with the default settings, ports, environment variables, etc.
+* If you are getting a 500 error, it is likely due to a missing `.env` file.
+You can create an empty one next to the `docker-compose.yml` file with `touch .env`.

 ## Database

 The docker compose file includes a mysql database.
 You can use an external database if